simbrain/simbraindocs/src/docs/network/buildingBasics.md

 Placement manager.
 This controls how objects are placed in the network window.

+## More conventions (to integrate)

+**Zero neuron**: a neuron with a value of 0 represents a non-active neuron, which is either not firing or is firing at a very low rate.
+In terms of voltages, this can be thought of as a neuron which is at its resting potential, that is, which has its baseline electrical charge, which is actually typically around -70mV (millivolts).
+In Simbrain this corresponds to the color 0.

+**Positive activation**: a neuron with positive activation can be thought of as firing at above its normal rate.
+In terms of voltages, this can be thought of as a neuron which is above its resting potential, e.g. -50mV.
+Such a neuron is sometimes said to be "excited" or "depolarized."
+In Simbrain this corresponds to a shade of red by default.

+**Negative activation**: it is hard to say what a neuron with negative activation corresponds to in terms of firing rates.
+In terms of voltages, this can be thought of as a neuron which is below its resting potential, e.g. -50mV.
+Such a neuron is sometimes said to be "inhibited" or "hyperpolarized."
+In Simbrain this corresponds to a shade of blue by default.

+**Excitatory synapse**: a weight with a positive value corresponds to an excitatory synapse.
+When these synapses are activated the post-synaptic neuron is more likely to fire, they "heat things up," as it were.
+An excitatory synapse is one which releases excitatory neurotransmitters, which bind to channels post-synaptically which cause currents that lead to an increase in the post-synaptic voltage potential.
+AMPA synapses are a common type of excitatory synapse.
+Excitatory synapses are shown as red discs in Simbrain.

+**Inhibitory synapse**: a weight with a negative value corresponds to an inhibitory synapse.
+When these synapses are activated the post-synaptic neuron is less likely to fire, they "cool things down," as it were.
+An inhibitory synapse is one which releases inhibitory neurotransmitters, which bind to channels post-synaptically which cause currents that lead to a decrease in the post-synaptic voltage potential.
+GABA synapses are a common type of inhibitory synapse.
+Inhibitory synapses are shown as blue discs in Simbrain.

+**Zero synapse**: a weight with a value of 0 is a way of mathematically representing the absence of a connection.
+In Simbrain this is currently represented as blue, inhibitory.

+**Net input**: the net input to a neuron represents, roughly, the summation of excitatory and inhibitory signals, from excitatory and inhibitory synapses, at the cell body.

+**Bias**: the bias of a neuron can be thought as its base-line firing rate or its resting potential.

+**Clipping / Upper and Lower Bounds**: There are upper and lower limits on the firing rate (in hertz) or voltage potential (in mV) of a neuron.

 # Run Network

 Run / stp / stop: The network can be run by pressing pressing the play button in the tool-bar to repeatedly iterate the network.
 Note that the image on the button becomes that of a "stop" button .
 Pressing this button will stop the network.
 Thus the play/stop button acts as a toggle switch.
 You can also press the step button (or press "space") to iterate the network a single time.
 Sometimes repeatedly hitting the space bar is useful way to test a network.